 To find out what solutions are best for your RV set-up, read our guide to Cold Weather Camping: How To RV in Winter.
 We share the best tips, tricks, and gear to outfit your RV to take on the winter temperatures and reduce the chances of freezing up.

-- Space heaters – to assist in warming certain areas of the RV
+Many RVers also invest in some small space heaters to assist in warming certain areas of the RV.

 And a reminder: Be very careful when using space heaters, heat lamps, and work lights as a way to heat your RV.
 There are several safety measures you can take to reduce the risk of fire and gas poisoning.